joefscholtz/ros2_docker/README.md

 ## TODO

+- [ ] Use Docker compose instead of shell script
-[ ] Use base stage as default, without the need to add the --target flag when building [ ] Get Gazebo working
+- [ ] Use base stage as default, without the need to add the --target flag when building
+- [ ] Get Gazebo working
-[ ] Connect to lsp servers inside docker using Neovim
+- [ ] Connect to lsp servers inside docker using Neovim